-- Access is denied to remove assignments/deployments to a group that is out of scope for Intune application manager.
+- Access is denied to remove assignments/deployments to a group out of scope for Intune application manager.

-- Access is denied to remove assignments/deployments to a group that is in scope for Intune application manager.
+- Access is denied to remove assignments/deployments to a group in scope for Intune application manager.
 This SHOULD be allowed!

 - Allowed to add an assignment to mobile/manage app if the user group is in the scope of Intune application manager.